Dynamic-Capital/Dynamic-Capital/dns/ton-dns-operations-log.md

 this file alongside [`toncli-dns-runbook.md`](./toncli-dns-runbook.md) when preparing governance packets or multisig memos.

+## 2025-10-12 – DigitalOcean gateway relink

+- **Symptom** — DigitalOcean App Platform flagged `dynamiccapital.ton` as
+  pointing to Cloudflare rather than the default app domain.
+TLS issuance for the TON Site gateway stalled and the dashboard showed the custom domain in an error state.
+- **DNS change** — Updated `dns/dynamiccapital.ton.json` so the
+  `ton-gateway.dynamiccapital.ton` CNAME targets
+  `dynamic-capital-qazf2.ondigitalocean.app` directly.
+Mirrored the same update in `dns/dynamic-capital.lovable.app.json` to keep the Lovable fallback aligned.
+- **Resolver metadata** — Refreshed the gateway metadata block to point at the DigitalOcean origin and marked the health probe as requiring DNS relink until the CNAME propagates.
+- **Follow-up** — Keep Cloudflare entries in DNS-only mode while DigitalOcean reissues the certificate, then rerun `npm run ton:site-status` to confirm the origin responds with HTTP 200 before re-enabling the proxy.

 ## 2025-09-30 – dynamiccapital.ton auction settlement

 - **Control message** — `TONAPI gas proxy` (`EQDzP1oeMJI2wh_UErnVIuJKam7zdFwB9-x9cxvA-ETDNHCs`)